ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The SDK Manager script enables easy configuration of supported SDKs
+The SDK Manager script provides configuration of supported SDKs

 ### Inspector Parameters

+ * **Persist On Load:** If this is true then the instance of the SDK Manager won't be destroyed on every scene load.
  * **System SDK:** The SDK to use to deal with all system actions.
+ * **Boundaries SDK:** The SDK to use to utilise room scale boundaries.
  * **Headset SDK:** The SDK to use to utilise the VR headset.
  * **Controller SDK:** The SDK to use to utilise the input devices.
- * **Boundaries SDK:** The SDK to use to utilise room scale boundaries.
+ * **Actual Boundaries:** A reference to the GameObject that is the user's boundary or play area, most likely provided by the SDK's Camera Rig.
+ * **Actual Headset:** A reference to the GameObject that contains the VR camera, most likely provided by the SDK's Camera Rig Headset.
+ * **Actual Left Controller:** A reference to the GameObject that contains the SDK Left Hand Controller.
+ * **Actual Right Controller:** A reference to the GameObject that contains the SDK Right Hand Controller.
+ * **Script Alias Left Controller:** A reference to the GameObject that contains any scripts that apply to the Left Hand Controller.
+ * **Script Alias Right Controller:** A reference to the GameObject that contains any scripts that apply to the Right Hand Controller.

 ### Class Variables

  * `public enum SupportedSDKs` - The supported SDKs
+ * `public static VRTK_SDKManager instance` - The singleton instance to access the SDK Manager variables from.
+Default: `null`

 ---